 The Harlam community is established and reinforced as a sacred Kehillah (community).
 In keeping with the camp's mission to be a true and holy Reform Jewish community, our leaders have recommitted themselves to making sure that Harlam is a true reflection of today's families: we are all individuals of different sizes, different shapes, different colors, with different backgrounds, feelings, and of different beliefs.
-Because of that, we uphold one of our most cherished values, the belief that we are B'tzelem Elohim - created in God's image.
+This demonstrates one of our most cherished values, the belief that we are all B'tzelem Elohim - created in God's image.

-For all people who are part of our community, we are dedicated to making Harlam an environment for them that will be open, understanding, accepting, and where bias and prejudice will not be tolerated.
-To meet this challenge, our leadership and members of our staff work with various organizations and professionals to receive training and to develop further strategies to establish greater sensitivity to people in all segments of the Jewish community that may be represented at Harlam.
-In addition, we continue to focus on facility and staffing improvements that further our success in greating a marginal unity of the staff.

-in creating a more inclusive camp program and facility.
+For all people who are part of our community, we are dedicated to making Harlam an environment that is open, understanding, accepting, and where bias and prejudice will not be tolerated.
+To make this a reality, our leadership and members of our staff work with various organizations and professionals to receive training and develop strategies that ensure all segments of the Jewish community that may be represented at Harlam feel welcome and appreciated.
+In addition, we continue to focus on facility and staffing improvements that help create a more inclusive camp program and facility, using a philosophy of universal design.
 Examples include new ADA-accessible cabins and facilities, the establishment of gender-neutral restrooms, and an expanded Camper Care Team that features a dedicated Inclusion Coordinator to ensure that each member of our community is welcomed and supported regardless of any physical or intellectual disabilities, diagnoses, or challenges.